accso/java9-jigsaw-examples/README.md

 This is a example suite for Java 9 jigsaw modules.
 Many aspects of the new Java 9 Jigsaw modules as defined in [Project Jigsaw](http://openjdk.java.net/projects/jigsaw/) by [JSR 376](https://www.jcp.org/en/jsr/detail?id=376) and [JEP 261](http://openjdk.java.net/jeps/261).

-All the examples have been successfully tested with Windows (64bit), Linux and MacOSX - running Java 9.01.
+All the examples have been successfully tested with Windows (64bit), Linux and MacOSX - running Java 9 and Java 10.
 Eclipse projects can be used with Eclipse Oxygen.1 4.7.1a.
 The three Maven examples need Maven 3.5.2.
-Gradle example need at least Gradle 4.2.1 (if run with JDK9, or a later version like Gradle 4.6 for compatibility with JDK10).
+The Gradle example needs at least Gradle 4.6 (if run with JDK10) or 4.2.1 (if run with JDK9).

 # Setup
 1. Clone this repo.
 2. Install a Java 9 JDK with Jigsaw support.
 All examples have been tested with Java 9 build 181, 9.0.1+11, 9.0.4+11 and also JDK 10+43 (OpenJDK), all on Windows 10-x64
 3. Install [GraphViz 2.38](http://www.graphviz.org/).
 4. Install [Maven 3.5.2](https://maven.apache.org/download.cgi).
 Note that this is needed for `example_maven-project`, `example_maven_blackbox` and `example_maven_whitebox` only.
-5. Install [Gradle 4.2.1](https://github.com/gradle/gradle).
+5. Install [Gradle 4.6, for JDK10 or Gradle 4.2.1 for JDK9](https://github.com/gradle/gradle).
 Note that this is needed for `example_gradle-project` only.
 6. If running on Windows, install a bash, like for example [Babun](https://babun.github.io/)
 7. To generate the GraphViz graphs, you also need to clone and compile [depvis](https://github.com/accso/java9-jigsaw-depvis).
 8. Edit file `env.sh` to configure `JAVA_HOME` and `JAVA_HOME_JDK8` and `GRAPHVIZ_HOME` and `MAVEN_HOME` and `GRADLE_HOME` and `DEPVIS_HOME` (see TODO markers)